pingcap/docs-cn/tiup/tiup-cluster.md

 export TIUP_NATIVE_SSH=enable
 ```

-If you specify this environment variable and `--native-ssh` at the same time, `--native-ssh` has higher priority.
+If you specify this environment variable and `--ssh` at the same time, `--ssh` has higher priority.

 > **Note:**
 >